 This podcast is 25 minutes long.

 In this episode, Emma-Jayne Hamlington (Learning and Outreach Officer, Powell-Cotton Museum) chats with Mia Pollak from Margate Pride (https://www.margatepride.org.uk).
 Emma-Jayne and Mia examine the Museum’s Kanga collection – textiles that tell a story – and discuss the importance of wearing your identity, especially in situations when you might find yourself unable to safely speak your mind.

 This podcast is 21 minutes long.

-In this episode, Lucy Endematie (freelance writer, curator and consultant working with Powell-Cotton Museum) chats with Odeng Lomujalamoi (a Dodinga Community Leader).
-Lucy and Odeng will be discussing Percy Powell-Cotton’s encounter with the Dodinga people in the early 1900s, the circumstances in which he acquired artefacts from them, and what it means today for Dodinga cultural heritage to be housed in the Powell-Cotton Museum.
+In this episode, Lucy Edematie (freelance writer, curator and consultant working with Powell-Cotton Museum) chats with Nalimaakono Odeng Lomujalamoi (Community leader, researcher & historian of the Didinga & Larim peoples).
+Lucy and Odeng will be discussing Percy Powell-Cotton’s encounter with the Didinga people in the early 1900s, the circumstances in which he acquired artefacts from them, and what it means today for Didinga cultural heritage to be housed in the Powell-Cotton Museum.